sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 [GitHub website](https://github.com/)

 4.2.
-Generate an SSH key pair by running the following command in the virtual machine.
+Generate an SSH key pair by running the following command in the virtual machine (it doesn't matter on 'base' or 'test_env').
 Replace 'your_email@example.com' with the email address associated with your GitHub account.
 When prompted, you can optionally set a passphrase for your SSH key pair.
 Setting a passphrase adds an extra layer of security but requires you to enter the passphrase every time you use the SSH key.

 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"